 Executive Director, Outpatient Services

-A licensed clinical social worker, Ms. Pultorak has over 15 years of experience in behavioral health services.
+A licensed clinical social worker, Ms. Pultorak has more than 20 years of experience in behavioral health services.
 She has been with Princeton House Behavioral Health since 2009, and brings experience in direct clinical practice, utilization review, and management to the leadership team.

 Jon T. Higgerson, MA

 Director of Inpatient Admissions, Behavioral Health Emergency Services

 Mr. Higgerson is responsible for management of the 24/7 Inpatient Admissions Department and the Behavioral Health Emergency Department at Princeton Medical Center, which is dedicated to providing secure and private acute care for behavioral health patients.
 With a background in child and family counseling and case management, as well as first responder/rescue training, Mr. Higgerson has held several positions at Princeton House since joining the organization in 2004.

 Director of Outpatient Admissions & Princeton Center for Eating Disorders Admissions